-On 8 December 2016, the hashtag #DumpStarWars was widely circulated on social media.
-While this hashtag trended for a number of reasons, at least one false claim — that an anti-Trump scene was added to the film “Star Wars: Rogue One” — was associated with the boycott.
+On 8 December 2016, the boycott hashtag #DumpStarWars was widely circulated on social media.
+This hashtag trended for a number of reasons, including at least one rumor that an anti-Trump scene had been added to the film Star Wars: Rogue One

-Posobiec either pulled this rumor out of thin air, or misinterpreted two unconnected events: scheduled reshoots on the film and "controversial" tweets from two of the film's writers.
+Posobiec either pulled this rumor out of thin air, or her misinterpreted two unconnected events: scheduled reshoots on the film and "controversial" tweets from two of the film's writers.

-“Star Wars: Rogue One” did undergo some reshoots not long before its official release.
-This is common for a major studio film, and had nothing to do with politics.
+Star Wars: Rogue One did undergo some reshoots not long before its official release.
+This additional last-minute work is common for a major studio film and had nothing to do with politics.
 Director Gareth Edwards explained the reason in an interview with the Los Angeles Times:

 We’d always planned to do a pickup shoot but we needed a lot of time to figure out all this material and get the best out of it.
 So that pushed the entire schedule in a big way.
 Then Disney saw the film and reacted really well and they said, “Whatever you need, we’re going to support you.”
 Our visual-effects shot count went from 600 to nearly 1,700, so suddenly we could do absolutely anything we wanted.
 To design 1,000 visual effects shots should take a year, so it was all hands to the pump and we never came up for air really until about a week ago.